alexcmar/ExpenseTracker/README.md

     be stored.
 It also includes an "old files" folder where you can drop files that have already been used.
 The txt file will be used later, when updating records and it contains all the built-in categories.

+    On the first use, the user will also be prompted to add their desired base currency.
+All transaction and balance amounts will be converted to this currency, using the transaction day's conversion rate.

     The main menu contains multiple options to add, edit, or delete data from the database.
-    To add new transaction data to the database, please choose option 2 to update tables, making sure you have a csv file from a supported bank in the "load-in files" folder.
+    To add new transaction data to the database, please choose option 2 to update tables, making sure you have a csv file from a supported bank (or a standardized file) in the "load-in files" folder.
 This will prompt the user to select a file.
     NOTE: Please make sure the chosen transaction file does NOT include the current day's date!

+    For stardardized files, the user will be asked for the delimiter used in the file, the load mode of the file (if debit transactions appear as negative values, or if credits and debits use different columns) and the date format used by the file.

     After choosing a file and if there are no accounts and/or no locations on record, the user will be prompted to add them.
 The program will then take into account the account chosen, standardizing the csv file based on the account bank, and converting